OfficialLahusa/Networking/README.md

  - MapToolkit (*required library for client and server*)
    Selfmade SVG Map loading library
  - SFML_Engine (*required library for Client)*
    Selfmade 2D game engine based on the Simple and Fast Multimedia Library ([SFML](https://www.sfml-dev.org/)), of which I use the .NET binding.
-It has a game state machine, resource management, input- and event handling aswell as support for overlay states.
+It has a game state machine, resource management, input- and event handling as well as support for overlay states.

 **Note:** All executables have an integrated config loading system.
 The "config.yaml" file is contained in the executable working directory and will be restored when deleted.